 - Minimally improved performance

 Whether you’re streaming, gaming, reading, or creating, a tablet is an invaluable device to have, freeing you from the restraints of a desktop and the small display of a phone.
-All of the tablets listed above are reliable and long-lasting, so make sure that whichever you choose, you’re making your decision with confidence.
+All of the best tablets 2021 listed above are reliable and long-lasting, so make sure that whichever you choose, you’re making your decision with confidence.